ElinaBoman/lucias_dog_walk_AB/README.md

 - Updating worksheet

 When user has enterd number of walks the information will be stored inside a worksheet called walks.
-By default the user will be informed of the daily revanue.
-The daily revanue will be stored in worksheet called prices.
+By default the user will be informed of the daily revenue.
+The daily revenue will be stored in worksheet called prices.
 From this worksheet the user will be abel to extrect information of the total price for each dog.

 ![Update worksheet](docs/calculate-revenue.png)

 - Exit program

 When the user is ready to leave the program, he/she enters exit in the input.
-The program will then clear the terminal automatically after 5 second.
+The program will then clear the terminal automatically after 3 second.

 ![Exit program](docs/calculate-exit.png)
 - Color terminal

 To make the program user friendly there is a color function that will randomly change the color of the text in the terminal.
 This is to make the program funnier to use.